 Just Eat’s 2014 debut was the biggest UK tech IPO in the seven years prior.
 At the time of the IPO on the London Stock Exchange, the market valued the company at £1.47 billion ($2.44 billion).
 Today, it hovers at some $4.1 billion.

-Most of these food tech stocks have seen price increases since their IPO (all except Blue Apron).
-While Square double its stock prince (since their IPO and until the end of August 2017), Quotient Technology, Just Eat, and Grub Hub all saw stock price increases larger than 50%.
+Most of these food-tech stocks have seen price increases since their IPO (all except Blue Apron).
+While Square doubled its stock prince (since its IPO and until the end of August 2017), Quotient Technology, Just Eat, and Grub Hub all saw stock price increases larger than 50%.
 On the other hand, Blue Apron which first began trading at the end of June 2017, accumulated a price drop close to 50% by the end of August 2017.

 Blue Apron’s stock troubles have been blamed in large part on Amazon’s recent acquisition of Whole Foods.
 Less than two months after its initial public offering, the meal kit’s stock was hovering at around half its IPO price, leading some to call it a “catastrophe” and a “disaster” further impacted by multiple shareholder lawsuits claiming that company management misled investors.

 In July, Blue Apron’s stock was deemed the worst-performing large IPO of 2017 by Renaissance Capital (a manager of IPO-focused ETFs).
 The company has faced questions over its high customer-acquisition costs as well as increasing competition from Amazon, which moved into the meal-kit space shortly after Blue Apron went public.

 Those in the online food and delivery space have fared a little better, though it’s worth pointing out that the sector is becoming increasingly competitive – especially with the addition of large players like Amazon and Uber entering the space.
 Meanwhile, other, newer companies, continue to expand.